nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 status: Sprouting
 ---

-# Exploring a Lossy Form of RAG: Embracing Embedding Inversion

-## Introduction

 Retrieval-Augmented Generation (RAG) typically involves converting documents into embeddings, storing both the embeddings and their corresponding original text in a vector database, and then retrieving exact text for grounding your language model’s responses.
 The end result is a high-fidelity way to incorporate external information into model